Lake Wobegon: National location hints

 Lake Wobegon is portrayed as the seat of Mist County, Minnesota, a tiny county near Minnesota's geographic center that supposedly does not appear on maps because of the "incompetence of surveyors who mapped out the state in the 19th century": the surveyors worked inward from the state's boundaries, and when they reached Lake Wobegon, had no room left for it on the map.
 The town's slogan is Gateway to Central Minnesota.
 Holdingford now has the same slogan.

-Lake Wobegon is occasionally said to be near St. Olaf, Minnesota, another fictional town referred to in The Golden Girls television series.
-(There is actually a St. Olaf College in Northfield, Minnesota.)
+Lake Wobegon is occasionally said to be near St. Olaf, Minnesota, a town referred to in the TV series The Golden Girls.
+(There is also a St. Olaf College in Northfield, Minnesota.)
 The town's school and amateur sports teams compete against the Uff-das of Upsala, a real town in southwest Morrison County, which is close to Holdingford.
 The town residents drink Wendy's Beer, brewed in St. Wendel, a real town in northeast Stearns County.
 The nearest good-sized town referred to in Keillor's monologues is St. Cloud.
 Lake Wobegon is sometimes compared favorably to a rival fictional town called Millet; a real town called Rice lies 20 miles north of St. Cloud.

-Although Lake Wobegon does not exist, Microsoft Virtual Earth now returns a location northeast of St. Cloud when it is entered into its search engine.
+Microsoft Virtual Earth returned a location northeast of St. Cloud when Lake Wobegon was entered into its search engine.
 The programs distributed at live performances of A Prairie Home Companion in 2005 had a map showing Lake Wobegon about two miles north of Holdingford, northwest of St. Cloud.

 Keillor often refers to a cafe in downtown Lake Wobegon called the "Chatterbox Cafe".
 There was a real cafe and gas station in Olivia by that name, but it is now closed and abandoned, with nothing remaining to identify it but one sign.
 Olivia is in north-central Renville County.

 The Minnesota Rails and Trails project began creating the Lake Wobegon Trail in 1998.
 It now stretches from Waite Park, Minnesota just west of St. Cloud, to Freeport, Minnesota, where it forks; one trail heads northwest to Osakis, Minnesota, the other northeast to Holdingford, Minnesota and Bowlus, Minnesota, and on across the Mississippi River.
 Keillor participated in the trail opening ceremonies and said that Holdingford was the most "Wobegonic" town in his mind.
 The Lake Wobegon Trail Marathon takes place every year in May on the trail.
 Runners leave from Holdingford and run to St. Joseph, Minnesota.